"Don't be afraid to fail" is widely misunderstood and comes with several disclaimers.

 Don't lie about your ability.
 You don't have to advertise it - but if you're asked whether somebody is your first customer, it's okay to admit it, but play to your prior experience and the things that set you apart.
 It may just be the fact that you're taking a fresh new approach.

 People value honesty and relationships run on honesty.
 Currency is a cheap substitute for trust.
+It has become an entrepreneurship cliché: Don't be afraid to be wrong or to make mistakes.

 What if you made some mistakes in the running of your already successful business?
 Well, as long as those mistakes are the result of your best planning and reasoning and you don't have to cover it up or explain it away.
 If you just get on and you're honest and straight about it do what needs to get done: be apologetic, but not overly so, and don't go into defensive mode or victimize yourself, just carry the lessons from your failure with pride: eventually you will be forgiven.